acceleratescience/acceleratescience.github.io/_events/ai-for-science-summit-2026.md

 On Tuesday 24 November, the Accelerate Programme for Scientific Discovery is inviting members of the AI for Science community to attend our annual Summit at Churchill College in Cambridge.

 This year's AI for Science Summit will be held under the theme "*Aspiration, Action, Anticipation: AI for Science Looking to 2030.*" From decoding cancer at the molecular level to modelling climate and probing the origins of the universe, our speakers will explore how AI is transforming scientific discovery, and what's next as we look to the future.
-The day will feature talks by researchers and practitioners involved in the development of machine learning and its application to and in science, plus a poster session and panel discussion.
+The day will feature talks by researchers and practitioners involved in the development of machine learning and its application in science, plus a poster session and panel discussion.

 Confirmed speakers and panellists include: